BAKERSFIELD SHOPLIFTING DEFENSE ATTORNEY

 they entered the store with the intent to steal.
 These charges can be seen

 on the booking documents as a Penal Code 459 offense.
 In rare cases

 robbery can be charged if the individual fights with or uses force to retain

 the stolen goods when confronted by security.

 Our Bakersfield criminal defense office has successfully defended many

-Lawyer can help you to avoid jail, discuss the penalties and punishment for
+Our petty theft lawyer can help you to avoid jail, discuss the penalties and

 Call us for help 661-327-7833